English law and the value of life: the limits of the statutory bereavement award

 - Your partner with whom you must have lived for at least two consecutive years

 Unfortunately, if a child has died and the child was born ‘out of wedlock’, only the mother can claim the bereavement award, not the father.
 A position that’s hard to comprehend in the 21st century.

 It’s also difficult to accept that brothers, sisters and children have no right to claim damages for the pain and suffering they experience following the death of a sibling or parent.
 It can be even harder to accept that, if your child is over 18, you’re not entitled to damages for the pain and suffering caused.

-How does English law differ to other laws when it comes to bereavement award?
+How does English law differ from other laws when it comes to the bereavement award?

 The statutory bereavement award has been variously described as arbitrary, derisory and quite simply unfair.
 It has been the subject of critical scrutiny on many occasions since its introduction under the Fatal Accidents Act 1976.

 English lawyers struggle to understand why Claimants here do not have parity with our friends across the border.
 In Scotland, each case is considered on its own merits and therefore reviewed and determined according to individual circumstances.
 Furthermore, there is no limit to the bereavement award in Scotland.
 Therefore, awards are often much higher than the £12,890 available in England and Wales.
 In addition, in Scotland, a broader range of relatives can claim damages for pain and suffering, for example, siblings and children.

 Contact our clinical negligence solicitors in Bristol and South Gloucestershire

 Will the statutory bereavement award for England and Wales be reviewed?